leopiresgoss/django-etest/README.md

 8.	**$ cd src**
 9. 	**$ python manage.py makemigrations**
 10.	**$ python manage.py migrate**
-11. Create superuser in order to access admin: **$ python manage.py createsuperuser**
+11. Create superuser in order to access the admin: **$ python manage.py createsuperuser**
 12. Run server: **$ python manage.py runserver**
 13. With the link in your terminal, access **ETEST** in your browser :)